-- In calendar-year 2019, the CDA invested \$201,288 in 11 scattered site capital improvements.
-Capital improvement projects at Whispering Pines totaled \$186,474.
-This includes the funds deferred from 2018.
-The capital improvement budget for calendar year 2020 includes \$73,048 for 6 scattered site improvements plus tree removal and trimming at several sites.
-Whispering Pines capital improvements budgeted for 2020 total \$293,950. - In April 2019, the CDA began exploring options to stabilize the operations of its Public Housing portfolio.
-After consulting with Public Housing residents and affected municipalities, the CDA will apply for Section 18 Disposition to convert its 65 scattered site Public Housing units to a federal tenant-based rental assistance funding platform in the end of 2020. - The CDA receives funding for and employs a Family Self Sufficiency Coordinator to serve both public housing and the Housing Choice Voucher residents.
+- In calendar-year 2020, the CDA invested \$49,384 in capital improvements at 8 scattered site Public Housing units.
+Capital improvement projects at Whispering Pines totaled \$293,731.
+The capital improvement budget for calendar year 2021 at Whispering Pines is \$116,880. - In December of 2020, the CDA completed a conversion of the 56 public housing scattered site units to affordable housing.
+The Agency was issued 56 tenant protection vouchers through this action. - The CDA receives funding for and employs a Family Self Sufficiency Coordinator to serve both Public Housing and the Housing Choice Voucher residents.
 The Family Self-Sufficiency (FSS) program provides participants with the opportunity to establish an escrow account when their rent portion increases due to an increase in earned income.
 The FSS participant contract can last for up to 5 years.
 The CDA manages the escrow account and provides ongoing case management to help participating families with self-sufficiency issues.
 Upon successful completion of the program the participant is eligible to receive the escrow account balance.
 Previous successful participants have used the escrow account to accomplish home ownership, education or other life goals.
-In Program Year 2019, the FSS program had 18 participants of which 11 had escrow accounts. - The CDA received a grant from HUD to provide Senior Service Coordination at Raymie Johnson Estates.
-The CDA subcontracted with a local social services agency for a Senior Service Coordinator to assist residents in maintaining their housing and to refer residents to needed services when appropriate. - The CDA facilitated a Resident Advisory Board (RAB).
+In Program Year 2020, the FSS program had 19 participants of which 18 had escrow accounts. - The CDA received a grant from HUD to provide Senior Service Coordination at Raymie Johnson Estates.
+The CDA subcontracted with a local social services agency for a Senior Service Coordinator to assist residents in maintaining their housing and to refer residents to needed services when appropriate.
+The CDA requested additional funding to make the coordinator position 1 FTE.
+The request was granted, and the position will be full time starting in 2021. - The CDA facilitated a Resident Advisory Board (RAB).
 The RAB represents participants in the Public Housing and Housing Choice Voucher programs.
-The RAB's primary function is to review the CDA's PHA plan and any policies affecting the administration of these programs.
+The RAB's primary function is to review the CDA's PHA Annual and 5-year plan and any policies affecting the administration of these programs.
 The RAB provides feedback to the CDA's Board of Commissioners.
 One of the RAB members is appointed to serve as the "resident member" on the Board of Commissioners for the CDA.
-The RAB in Program Year 2019 reviewed and commented on changes to the Housing Choice Voucher Administration Plan and the Public Housing Admissions and Continued Occupancy Plan. - The Washington County CDA provided staff facilitation to assist with two resident councils.
+The RAB in Program Year 2020 reviewed and commented on changes to the Housing Choice Voucher Administration Plan and the Public Housing Admissions and Continued Occupancy Plan as well as the Public Housing conversion through Section 18 Demolition/Disposition. - The Washington County CDA provided staff facilitation to assist with two resident councils.
 One council represents residents in scattered site public housing and the Housing Choice Voucher program and the other represents the residents of Whispering Pines.
-In Program Year 2019, the councils met monthly September through May and had speakers or experts to discuss such as budgeting, first time homebuying, health care directives, and workforce. - The Washington County CDA funded a service coordinator position to assist tenants at Whispering Pines with resources.
+In Program Year 2020, the councils did not meet due to COVID.

+• The Washington County CDA funded a service coordinator position to assist tenants at Whispering Pines with community resources.